Movement group

 Mathew Pokoik (company photographer) is a photographer, curator, educator, and arts administrator.
 He is the co-director, with Aynsley Vandenbroucke, of Mt.
 Tremper Arts.
 Since 1999 Mathew has been a Teaching Artist with Lincoln Center Institute for the Arts in Education where he teaches Aesthetic Education.
 He is a member of LCI’s Collaborative where he conducts professional development for classroom teachers and has taught Aesthetics at numerous colleges including Queens College, SUNY New Paltz, Bank Street College, St. John’s University, and CCNY.
 He lectures at many museums around the NY area, including the Metropolitan Museum of Art, Museum of Modern Art, Whitney Museum of American Art, and the International Center of Photography among others.
 In 2001, two portfolios of his photographs joined Lincoln Center Institute’s repertory in the visual arts, and since have been studied at schools and universities throughout the New York Metropolitan area.
 Mathew received a B.A. in photography from Bard College, where he studied with Stephen Shore.
 He also studied privately with Frederick Sommer.

-Kristen Warnick (performer) earned her BA in Dance and Anthropology from the University of Oregon in 2002.
+Kristen Warnick (performer) has been working with AVMG since 2005.
+She earned her BA in Dance and Anthropology from the University of Oregon in 2002.
 In the year following, she danced with Margo Van Ummersen Dance Company in Eugene, OR.
 In May 2005, she became a Certified Movement Analyst from the Laban/Bartenieff Institute of Movement Studies.
-In 2008 she will begin training to become a Licensed Massage Therapist at the Swedish Institute.
+She will graduate as a Licensed Massage Therapist from the Swedish Institute this August.

 John Wieczorek (percussionist) has been playing and studying various styles of contemporary, ethnic and electronic percussion for the last 30 years.
 He's fortunate to have performed w/ the New Jersey Percussion Ensemble, Bassists Gary Peacock & Mark Dresser, Bansuri Flutist Steve Gorn, Tablaji Pandit Samir Chatterjee, Layne Redmond's "Mob of Angels", Saxaphonists Joe McPhee & David Rothenberg and the Epiphany Project.